 Unless you have discontinued your investment plans due to impulsive spending, there is nothing to worry about.
 Even if you had a setback you shouldn’t feel discouraged and continue your investments again if you have a long-term investment horizon.

 Compare that with having cash in your bank account to fund all these things.
 There is peace of mind and freedom in knowing that you don’t have to borrow to meet your financial goals.
-Goal based investing makes that possible.
+Goal based investing helps in making that possible.

 Goal-based investing is a step by step process.
 Here are a few basics to get you started.